 A flag is a symbol that represents an abstract idea of a nation and its sovereignty.
-The Indian National Flag therefore represents the hopes and aspirations of the people of India.
-It is the symbol of our national pride as it has a rich history that’s been carried around since the early 1900.
+The Indian National Flag, therefore, represents the hopes and aspirations of the people of India.
+It is the symbol of our national pride as it has a rich history that’s been carried around since the early 1900s.

 The Berlin Committee Flag In 1907

-One year later during the same period another slightly modified version of the previous flag was subsequently hoisted by Madam Bhikaji Cama with her group of exiled revolutionaries in Stuttgart, Germany.
-She hoisted this flag during a meeting in the second international socialist congress on 22th august, 1907.
+One year later, during the same period, another slightly modified version of the previous flag was subsequently hoisted by Madam Bhikaji Cama with her group of exiled revolutionaries in Stuttgart, Germany.
+She hoisted this flag during a meeting of the Second International Social Congress on August 22, 1907.

-Thus, it attained the status of the first Indian flag to be hoisted at any foreign land.
-The similarities of the flag she used was very close to the first unofficial one hoisted in 1906 in Calcutta for the independence movement that was happening within the country.
+Thus, it attained the status of being the first Indian flag to be hoisted on any foreign land.
+The flag she used was very similar to the first unofficial one hoisted in 1906 in Calcutta for the independence movement that was happening within the country.

-The Flag Of Home Rule Movement In 1917
+The Flag Of The Home Rule Movement In 1917

-During the home rule movement when our political struggle had taken a sharp and definite angle the below flag was introduced.
-The movement was started in India under the shadow of the first world war, and it lasted for around two years between 1916-1918.
+During the home rule movement, when our political struggle had taken a sharp and definite angle, the below flag was introduced.
+The movement was started in India under the shadow of the First World War, and it lasted for around two years between 1916 and 1918.

-On the upper left corner the Union flag was sat, which shows the domination of british over India.
-A crescent and seven-pointed star can also be seen floating across the flag from top to bottom representing the saptarishi constellation, which is believed to be very sacred in Hinduism.
+In the upper left corner, the Union flag was seated, which shows the domination of the British over India.
+A crescent and seven-pointed star can also be seen floating across the flag from top to bottom, representing the Saptarishi constellation, which is believed to be very sacred in Hinduism.

 The Unofficially Adopted Flag In 1921

-After the peace treaty between Britain and Ireland happened, in the early 1920s the necessity for a nation wide flag got more prominence across the entire British India, which prompted the British Indian government to look for a renewed emphasis on the flag as a national symbol.
+After the peace treaty between Britain and Ireland happened in the early 1920s, the necessity for a nation-wide flag gained more prominence across British India, which prompted the British Indian government to look for a renewed emphasis on the flag as a national symbol.

-Anyhow, Gandhi then commissioned them for preparing the final design of a flag featuring a chakra or spinning wheel on a red and green banner as shown in the image below.
+Anyhow, Gandhi then commissioned them to prepare the final design of a flag featuring a chakra, or spinning wheel, on a red and green banner, as shown in the image below.
 The first draft of the flag had only two horizontal stripes—red and green.
-The red and green colors were there in the flag to represent the hindu and muslim population of the nation accordingly.
+The red and green colors were in the flag to represent the Hindu and Muslim population of the nation accordingly.

-But later in a letter to congress, Gandhi proposed to add another white stripe at the top to represent the other religions as well.
-After two years later, On 13 April 1923 this flag was finally hoisted in the present day Nagpur during a procession by local Congress volunteers.
+But later, in a letter to Congress, Gandhi proposed adding another white stripe at the top to represent the other religions as well.
+Two years later, on April 13, 1923, this flag was finally hoisted in the present-day Nagpur during a procession by local Congress volunteers.

 The Swaraj Flag In 1931

-This specific version of the flag had become such a significant component in the institution of India that British finally started to show concerns over it.
-They try to impose some rule over the display of the flag by threatening to withdraw funding from the local governments if they don’t obey the rules.
+This specific version of the flag had become such a significant component in the institutional life of India that the British finally started to show concerns over it.
+They try to impose some rules over the display of the flag by threatening to withdraw funding from the local governments if they don’t obey the rules.

-A resolution was passed to adopt the tricolor as the official national flag of India, and finally The Indian National Congress (INC) adopted this flag.
-However by then it had already become the symbol of the independence movement of India.
-This flag was hoisted on august 31, in 1931.
+A resolution was passed to adopt the tricolor as the official national flag of India, and finally, the Indian National Congress (INC) adopted this flag.
+However, by then it had already become the symbol of the independence movement in India.
+This flag was hoisted on August 31, 1931.

-After centuries of struggle India eventually gained its independence from the cruel British, in august 1947.
-When the constituent assembly was formed after the independence India was needed for a brand new flag that could be symbolized as a free country.
+After centuries of struggle, India eventually gained its independence from the cruel British in August 1947.
+When the constituent assembly was formed after independence, India needed a brand new flag that could be symbolized as a free country.

-Then on 14th july 1947, the committee proposed a modified version of the Swaraj Flag of 1931 be adopted as the national flag of India.
-To make the flag acceptable for all the parties it was also ensured that it won’t carry any sign of communal undertones.
+Then, on July 14th, 1947, the committee proposed a modified version of the Swaraj Flag of 1931 be adopted as the national flag of India.
+To make the flag acceptable for all parties, it was also ensured that it wouldn’t carry any sign of communal undertones.

 Who made the first Indian flag?

-In 1906, the first flag representing the swadeshi movement was made and hoisted in Calcutta.
-The hym Vande Mataram written in the middle strip of the flag was a direct result of influence by the novel Anandmath of Bankim Chandra Chattopadhya in the 1870s.
+In 1906, the first flag representing the Swadeshi movement was made and hoisted in Calcutta.
+The hym Vande Mataram, written in the middle strip of the flag, was a direct result of the influence of the novel Anandamath by Bankim Chandra Chattopadhya in the 1870s.

-So, In a way he was the one who heavily contributed to the design of the flag.
-However there’s not any publicly available document on the internet that could say about the exact person who was responsible for the flag’s design.
+So, in a way, he was the one who heavily contributed to the design of the flag.
+However, there’s not any publicly available document on the internet that could say exactly who was responsible for the flag’s design.

 What is our national flag a symbol of?

-The flag of Niger is very similar to Indian national flag consisting of three horizontal bands of colors – orange, white, and green.
+The flag of Niger is very similar to the Indian national flag, consisting of three horizontal bands of color-orange, white, and green.
 Both countries have a circular symbol sitting at the center of the flag, which is exactly in the middle of the white band.

-The only difference between the two flags is that India has a navy blue Ashoka Chakra whereas Niger has an orange roundel sitting in the center.
-Also, the current flag of India has not been changed since 1947 whereas Niger adopted their flag in the year 1959.
-This is the reason which gives two of these countries’ flags similar features.
+The only difference between the two flags is that India has a navy blue Ashoka Chakra, whereas Niger has an orange roundel sitting in the center.
+Also, the current flag of India has not been changed since 1947, whereas Niger adopted their flag in the year 1959.
+This is the reason that two of these countries’ flags have similar features.